torisrobloxmarket-lang/Siounsniojsipjns/README.md

             local h = c and c:FindFirstChild("Humanoid")

             if c and h then
+                if not isRespawn then
+                    if not table.find(skinHistory, username) then
+                        table.insert(skinHistory, 1, username)
+                        if #skinHistory > 5 then table.remove(skinHistory, 6) end
+                    end
+                end

                 -- Direct Live Apply without killing
                 local descApplied = false
                 pcall(function()